 Interested organisations are invited to submit their own proposal to join a strong team supporting the global market introduction of green hydrogen.

-The consortium formation for German SMEs in the energy sector, in which we played with almost 20 successfully implemented projects a decicive role, is now extended.
-Consortia in the green hydrogen sector can now additionally be supported by GIZ towards the market ramp-up for green hydrogen.
-Both measures, are now being combined under one roof in a new BMWK initiative.
+Consortia formation for German SMEs in the energy sector, in which we have played a major role with almost 20 projects, is being expanded.
+Consortia in the field of green hydrogen can now additionally be supported by the GIZ in the market ramp-up of green hydrogen.
+Both measures are now combined under one roof in a new BMWK initiative.

-BC Berlin selects quarterly suitable projects and forms up to five consortia per year.
-Target markets are 11 predefined focus countries and other developing and emerging markets on a case-by-case decision.
-Get in touch or read on further under the link below.
+BC Berlin collects suitable projects on a quarterly basis and forms up to five green hydrogen consortia per year.
+Target markets are 11 focus countries as well as additional developing and emerging countries, which will be decided on a case-by-case basis.
+Get in touch or read more at the link below.

 BC Berlin brought together a group of leading German companies to cover the establishment of a 200 MW green hydrogen project.
 The components encompass the electricity generation via PV and CSP solar facilities and all downstream activities towards green methanol inlcuding carbon capture.
 The kick-off took place in early 2021, and the initial project presentation by the consortium in Tunesia was held in October 2021.

 In the second quarter of 2022 the team is now focussing on conducting the technical and financial feasibility study.
 This will build the basis for investment decisions, partnership agreements and permits.

 The National Hydrogen Strategy underlines hydrogen’s role as a key technology for the Herculean task that is achieving a carbon neutral future.
 The financing of up to EUR 2 billion aims to enable pioneering projects across the value chain of green hydrogen in international partner countries.